RFornalik/PlatformingExcercise/README.md

 1. Easy: simple platforming
 2. Intermediate: a riddle (Hint: look at coins!)
 3. Hard: precise platforming where you gather blue coins
+#
+(You can go to the hub by pressing esc or right menu button on the gamepad)
 # Get all the trophies, Good luck!
+The Game supports gamepad and keyboard inputs.